The Creep (song)

 "The Creep" is a song by American comedy hip hop group the Lonely Island, released as the second single from their second studio album Turtleneck & Chain.
 It features rapper Nicki Minaj.
 Filmmaker John Waters also gives the introduction to the song as well as the last line of the song.
 He is credited as a featured artist on the album, but not the single.
 The song as well as its music video made its debut on Saturday Night Live on January 29, 2011.

 The song and its lyrics revolve around a dance called the "Creep", as well as "creeping" in various scenarios and places.

 Background

 "The Creep" was written by the Lonely Island during the summer of 2010.
 The comedy troupe, in the same fashion to the recording process for their debut, Incredibad, rented a house in Los Angeles and created a makeshift studio where they would record songs.
-Taccone first created the idea for the dance, and the troupe then decided that it would be best for Waters to introduce the song, as they were all fans of his work.
+Schaffer first created the idea for the dance, and the troupe then decided that it would be best for Waters to introduce the song, as they were all fans of his work.